 “All of this culture and history informs the design story,” says Hawes Young, who is also crafting culturally relevant settings at other Exclusive Resorts locations, including Whistler, British Columbia, and Sea Island, Georgia.
 “As designers, we always want to tap into the soul of where we are.”
 Here, she gives a sneak peek into the not-so-wild but thoroughly westerly tableau at the Club’s Jackson Hole residences.

 To evoke the style and substance of a place, an authentic use of regional materials is in order.
 “A lot of the worn, knotty woods, weathered leathers, and darker metals we’re using are quintessentially western,” says Hawes Young.
 Shearling chair upholstery and fur throws for the beds add snug to the appealingly textural palette.

 The origins of the iconic safari chair—which historically could be folded down and flat-packed for easy transportation—are traceable to the British military circa World War I, its hard-wearing leather and utilitarian sling seat conjure nights around a crackling campfire, an iconic trope of the American West.
 As such, Hawes Young considers the weathered, whiskey-colored leather safari seat the design’s “hero chair.”

 A dining room chandelier made of faux antlers is a nod to Jackson’s famous elk-antler arches, located at each corner of the town square.
 “We always want to anchor people in their environment,” says Hawes Young.

 ART OF THE MATTER

-Rugs and pillows will feature interpretations of Native American geometric motifs—admiring echoes, if you will, of sacred shapes and designs.
+Rugs and pillows feature interpretations of Native American geometric motifs—admiring echoes, if you will, of sacred shapes and designs.
 “We do this in a way that’s tasteful and meant to honor the history and tradition of the culture,” adds Hawes Young.

 SONOS DEBUTS AT CLUB RESIDENCES.